-You may have started off with a high fat low carb to fix your insulin resistance along with your weight issues only to turn things around and carry on long term with a low fat high carb diet that diametrically opposes high fat low carb way of eating.
+You may have started off with a high fat low carb to fix your insulin resistance along with your weight issues.
+Only to turn things around and eat low fat high carb diet in the long term.
+That diametrically opposes high fat low carb way of eating.

 I make that point to stress the existence of that unique intra-individual metabolic dynamism that is not known to a lot of dieters and those of obsessed with healthy living.

 You can’t be too dogmatic when it comes to nutrition, because there aren’t a lot of absolutes in it.

 Carbs and Fat See-Saw Formula Is What Works

 A good practice is to use what I call the see-saw principle depending where you are in health-seeking journey when it comes to fats and carbs combination.

 You have to dial down carbs if you are dialling up fats.
 In the same vein, you dial down fats when you are dialling up carbs.

 One of these food groups has to dominate whilst you cut down on the other macronutrient.

 Wouldn’t it be crazy if we decided to continue along the same path if we want to fix our broken metabolic competence?

 Don’t be fooled by gurus telling you that only carbs will make you store fat.
 That’s absolute hogwash.
 I can tell you that any food eaten in excess without due energy expenditure will result in fat storage.